bcbio/bcbio-nextgen-vm/README.rst

   to run bcbio-nextgen without needing to be in the docker group or have root access.
-To avoid security issues, ``bcbio_vm.py`` `sanitizes input arguments`_ and runs the internal docker process as the calling user using a `small wrapper script`_ so it will only have permissions available to the that user::
+To avoid security issues, ``bcbio_vm.py`` `sanitizes input arguments`_ and runs the internal docker process as the calling user using a `small wrapper script`_ so it will only have permissions available to that user::

     sudo chown :docker /usr/local/bin/bcbio_vm.py